-Try not keep your links at a minimum, not sending more than three.
+Try to keep your links at a minimum, not sending more than three.
 In fact, most email marketers would say to limit it to just the one.

-Mind the language and tone your sales pitch, this is the Primary tab!
+Mind the language and tone of your sales pitch, this is the Primary tab!